 (c) XONON Agreement.
 CCSI has reviewed all of the terms of the XONON Agreement and has no objection to the XONON Agreement.
 In entering into the XONON Agreement, ENA is not acting as a representative, agent or fiduciary of CCSI.
-Subject to Section 3.2(f), in exercising (or not exercising) its rights, and in performing (or not performing) its obligations under the XONON Agreement, ENA shall be free to act as it deems appropriate for any or no reason without considering the interests of CCSI or any other person or entity.
+Subject to Section 3.2(g), in exercising (or not exercising) its rights, and in performing (or not performing) its obligations under the XONON Agreement, ENA shall be free to act as it deems appropriate for any or no reason without considering the interests of CCSI or any other person or entity.

 (d) Corporate Organization and Authority.
-CCSI is a corporation duly organized, validly existing, authorized to exercise all its corporate powers, rights and privileges, and in good standing in the State of Delaware, has the corporate power and corporate authority to own and operate its properties and to carry on its business as now conducted and as proposed to be conducted and is duly qualified to do business and in good standing as a foreign corporation in each jurisdiction where a failure to so qualify would have a material adverse effect on CCSI.
+Each of CCSI and Catalytica, Inc. (“Catalytica”) is a corporation duly organized, validly existing, authorized to exercise all its corporate powers, rights and privileges, and in good standing in the State of Delaware, has the corporate power and corporate authority to own and operate its properties and to carry on its business as now conducted and as proposed to be conducted and is duly qualified to do business and in good standing as a foreign corporation in each jurisdiction where a failure to so qualify would have a material adverse effect on CCSI or Catalytica, as the case may be.

 (e) Authority.
-CCSI has all requisite power and authority to enter into this Agreement and to consummate the transactions contemplated hereby.
-The execution and delivery of this Agreement and the consummation of the transactions contemplated hereby have been duly authorized by all necessary corporate action on the part of CCSI, and no further action is required on the part of CCSI or any of its respective officers, directors or stockholders to authorize the Agreement and the transactions contemplated hereby.
-This Agreement has been duly executed and delivered by CCSI and, assuming the due authorization, execution and delivery by ENA, constitutes the valid and binding obligation of CCSI, enforceable in accordance with its respective terms, subject to the laws of general application relating to bankruptcy, insolvency and the relief of debtors and to rules of law governing specific performance, injunctive relief or other equitable remedies.
+Each of CCSI and Catalytica has all requisite power and authority to enter into this Agreement and the Operative Agreements to which each is a party and to consummate the transactions contemplated hereby and thereby.
+The execution and delivery of this Agreement and the Operative Agreements and the consummation of the transactions contemplated hereby and thereby have been duly authorized by all necessary corporate action on the part of CCSI or Catalytica, and no further action is required on the part of CCSI or Catalytica or any of their respective officers, directors or stockholders to authorize the Agreement and the Operative Agreements and the transactions contemplated hereby and thereby.
+This Agreement and the Operative Agreements to which CCSI is a party has been duly executed and delivered by CCSI and, assuming the due authorization, execution and delivery by ENA, constitute the valid and binding obligations of CCSI, enforceable in accordance with their respective terms, subject to the laws of general application relating to bankruptcy, insolvency and the relief of debtors and to rules of law governing specific performance, injunctive relief or other equitable remedies.
+The Operative Agreement to which Catalytica is a party has been duly executed and delivered by Catalytica and, assuming the due authorization, execution and delivery by ENA, constitutes the valid and binding obligation of Catalytica, enforceable in accordance with its terms, subject to the laws of general application relative to bankruptcy, insolvency and the relief of debtors and to rules of law governing specific performance, injunctive relief or other equitable remedies.

 (f) No Conflict with Other Instruments.
-The execution, delivery and performance of this Agreement will not result in any violation of, be in conflict with, or constitute a default under, with or without the passage of time or the giving of notice: (i) any provision of CCSI’s Certificate of Incorporation or Bylaws; (ii) any provision of any judgment, decree or order to which CCSI is a party or by which it is bound, (iii) any material contract, obligation or commitment to which CCSI is a party or by which it is bound; or (iv) any material requirement under any statute, rule or governmental regulation applicable to CCSI.
+The execution, delivery and performance of this Agreement and the Operative Agreements will not result in any violation of, be in conflict with, or constitute a default under, with or without the passage of time or the giving of notice: (i) any provision of CCSI’s or Catalytica’s Certificate of Incorporation or Bylaws; (ii) any provision of any judgment, decree or order to which CCSI and/or Catalytica is a party or by which it is or they are bound, (iii) any material contract, obligation or commitment to which CCSI and/or Catalytica is a party or by which it is or they are bound; or (iv) any material requirement under any statute, rule or governmental regulation applicable to CCSI and/or Catalytica.